Students sitting on grass in front of Rotunda

 Climate Action & Energy

-As of 2022, UVA has reduced overall greenhouse gas emissions by nearly 45% from 2010 levels.
-We have achieved this through a variety of means including energy efficiency, offsite solar, and engaging building occupants.
+As of 2023, UVA has reduced greenhouse gas emissions by nearly 45% from 2010 levels.
+We have achieved this through a range of strategies, such as:

-Specifically UVA developed two offsite solar facilities in Virginia that provide the University with a total of 32 megawatts of power and added solar panels to six on-Grounds buildings.
-Check out our renewable energy production in real time at our Renewable Energy Tracker.
+• Renewable Energy: 32 megawatts of off-site utility-scale solar and rooftop solar Check out our renewable energy production in real time at our Renewable Energy Tracker.

-UVA also has a strong sustainable buildings program.
-To date, we have achieved 82 LEED certifications, including the College of Wise, representing over 5 million square feet of LEED certified space.
+To date, we have achieved 85 LEED certifications, including the College of Wise, representing over 5 million square feet of LEED certified space.

 Overall, the University has reduced its energy consumption while also expanding our square footage to better serve our growing student population and research needs.
-As of fall 2023, we are completing a process to establish a climate action plan to accelerate our move toward being carbon neutral by 2030 and fossil fuel free by 2050, as well as supporting a community-wide resiliency planning process.
+As of fall 2024, we are completing a process to establish a climate action plan to accelerate our move toward being carbon neutral by 2030 and fossil fuel-free by 2050, as well as supporting a community-wide resiliency planning process through Resilient Together.

 >> For more details, visit our CLIMATE ACTION and ENERGY pages.